Samuel1698/fakeViewport/README.md

 # Updated!
 I'm happy to announce that the basic functionality is once again working.
 I cannot test the entire script's functionality at the moment, but will do so with time.
+Go to the Releases for the stable versions of this code while I iron out all the kinks and try to bring back functionality through trial and error.

 # Fake Viewport